Short-term health plans in Washington, DC

-- DC’s Standing Advisory Board has recommended that the city council limit short-term plans to three months and prohibit renewal.
+- Washington, DC has enacted legislation that limits short-term plans to three months and prohibits renewals.

 DISB reviews rate filings for short-term plans, just as they review filings for ACA-compliant major medical plans.
 In July 2016, the following notice was posted on pending short-term rate filings, indicating that the filings were being rejected for the time being:

 It was decided just late yesterday afternoon that DISB WILL NO LONGER approve any STM policies until such time that the new federal regulation (that has a “3-month max. term coverage with no renewal allowed” provision ) passes sometime next year (hopefully) – ( see link site – http://federalregister.gov/a/2016-13583) – (this newly adopted DISB rule pertains to those STM policies that are sold to the DC general population only – & excludes those that are sold as Student Policies with specific target market which can also be filed as a “Blanket Student Health Benefit TOI” coverage type in SERFF ).”
 The new federal legislation has not been enacted yet.

 That proposed federal regulation was finalized in late 2016, and took effect in 2017, limiting short-term plans to no more than three months in duration, nationwide.
 But those rules were rolled back as of October 2018, under the terms of the Trump administration’s new rules.